Table of Contents

 Take this photograph, for example, I love almost everything about it.
 The composition, the exposure, the colours, the aspect ratio, and even where the subjects are standing.
 It was captured all in-camera, with no cropping or changing the exposure in post-production.
 It feels like a shot from a film, which is always what I try to achieve with my images.

 But it's extremely obvious that I messed up the focus, my subjects are out of focus.
 It does not matter if I exposed it correctly or not, if I did a good job framing it or not, If I shot it in RAW or JPEG, none of that matters, the shot is ruined.
-So even when we think that perhaps we have enough experience and we know what we are doing, life can still teach us a humility lesson.
+So even when we think that perhaps we have enough experience and we know what we are doing, life can still teach us a humble lesson.

-Learn the technical aspects of your craft, master them, practice them over and over again, this is the only thing we have control over.
+Learn the technical aspects of your craft, master them, and practice them over and over again, this is the only thing we have control over.
 This is the only thing that we can change at will.

 Not Observing Life Or Not Paying Attention To The Little Details